-With myself and all Church of Ancient Ways Officiants we Guarantee the person you hire is the one to show up on your day or your ceremony is FREE.
+With myself and all Church of Ancient Ways Officiants we Guarantee the person you hire is the one to show up on your day.
 Unless you choose to take a reduction in fee by not booking one particular officiant, but rather “a qualified COAW officiant”.

 Q: “Do you require premarital counseling?”